AdamRalph123/Car-talk/README.md

 - As a Site User I want to be able to Upload a picture so other people can like/comment in it. `(SHOULD HAVE)`
 - As a user I would like to be able to edit and delete posts that I have uploaded. `(SHOULD HAVE)`
 - As a Site User / Admin I can view the number of likes/comments on each post so that I can see which is the most popular or viral. `(MUST HAVE)`
-- As a user I would like to be bale to share other users post. `(WONT HAVE)`
+- As a user I would like to be able to share other users post. `(WONT HAVE)`
 - As a user I would like to be able to have my own profile page. `(WONT HAVE)`
 - As a Site User I want to be able to Login using different social accounts. `(WONT HAVE)`